 1. Resist digestion processes in the stomach and intestine

 2. Be digestible (fermentable) by the GI microbiota

-- Stimulate the growth or activity of the intestinal microbiota, and
+3. Stimulate the growth or activity of the intestinal microbiota

-- Confer a health benefit on the host
+4. Confer a health benefit to the host

-Prebiotics lay the foundation for maximizing the benefits of probiotics included in the diet by providing the best possible food material to nourish and support the life cycles of beneficial probiotic gut bacteria.
-They maintain, balance and diversity of intestinal bacteria.
-Prebiotics and probiotics functioning together create a digestive environment, which optimizes good health in the body.
+Prebiotics lay the foundation for maximizing the benefits of probiotics included in the diet by providing the best possible food material to nourish and support the life cycles of beneficial gut bacteria.
+They maintain and balance diversity of intestinal bacteria.
+Prebiotics and probiotics functioning together create a digestive environment with optimizes good health in the body.

-- Look for high-fiber opportunities within your existing daily habits.
-If you start your day with a power smoothie, make sure its fiber rich (throw some green leaves in or a scoop of fiber supplement).
-And if you drink green juice, by all means, save that fiber to incorporate into soups which can be blended into a delicious veggie bisque to enjoy for lunch, alongside sauerkraut.
+2. Look for high-fiber opportunities within your existing daily habits.
+If you start your day with a power smoothie, make sure its fiber rich (add some spinach leaves, half an avocado or a scoop of fiber supplement).
+If you juice, by all means, save that fiber to incorporate into soups which can be blended into a delicious veggie bisque to enjoy for lunch, alongside sauerkraut.

 3. To take your gut health to the next level, know about the prebiotic superfoods.
 These include chicory root, onions and garlic, oatmeal, asparagus, dandelion greens, Jerusalem artichoke, barley and apples (organic) with skins.

 By now it's clear: it's not just about the probiotics.
 It's prebiotic FIBER that's at the foundation of great gut health.
 To read more about this subject, check out Why You Should Eat For Your Microbiome (And How To Do It Easily) is another great read to continue your journey towards better health.